privet-kitty/munsell.js/README.md

 The score of your guess is computed based on CIEDE2000.

 ## Supported browsers
-Tested on Firefox and Chrome.
+Tested on Firefox, Chrome, and Edge.

 ## Copyright
 Copyright (c) 2018 Hugo I.